Marc Bell (entrepreneur): Career

-In 2001, he joined the Board of Trustees of New York University and Board of Overseers New York University School of Medicine.
+In 2001, he joined the Board of Trustees of New York University and Board of Trustees New York University School of Medicine.
+At NYU he formed the Marc Bell Public Service Scholarship Award Program.
+At NYU Langone Health he formed the Marc Bell Vascular Biology & Disease Program.

-Through his company Marc Bell Capital, Bell is an investor and partner in restaurants and nightclubs in New York City in ventures such as Artichoke Pizza and Lavo.
+Through his company Marc Bell Capital, Bell is an investor and partner in restaurants and nightclubs in New York City in ventures such as Artichoke Pizza, Avenue, Lavo and Catch in NYC.